 Ash column load of the lower- and upper-bound simulations (second and fourth row of Fig. 5) show significant differences.
-285 At first sight, the differences between the different a posteriori source term bounds for the same model are in a similar range as the differences between two models with the same best estimate a posteriori source term.
-Comparison with ash load using the a priori source terms (first row of Fig. 5) shows that the simulations with the a posteriori source terms do not reach the extreme values that can be reached with the simulation with the a priori source terms.
-The analysis and evaluation of model ash load on 14 May at 15 UTC and on 17 May at 16 UTC (suppl. material, Fig. S1 and S4) support these findings.
-According to the 290 different figures, the FLEXPART simulations seem to represent thinner ash filaments, which is probably consistent with the
+At first sight, the differences between the different a posteriori source term bounds for the same model are in a similar range as the differences between two models with the same best estimate a posteriori source term.
+Comparison with ash load using the a priori source term (first row of Fig. 5) shows that the simulations with the a posteriori source terms do not reach the extreme values that can be reached with the simulation with the a priori source terms.
+The analysis and evaluation of model ash load on 14 May at 15 UTC and on 17 May at 16 UTC (suppl. material) support these findings.

 As a conclusion, the comparison of FSSs and of ash column load maps helps to understand the relative performance of models and the origin of their differences.
-When using different (a priori) source terms, large differences in ash load magnitude and location of ash can be observed.
-Differences in ash load can generally be attributed to differences in MER (Fig. 1 and properties of a Lagrangian model.

-Fig. 2).
-Using the same a posteriori source term generates simulations with similar magnitudes of ash load and similar location 295 of ash in the models, but some differences in ash load and details in plume shapes are obvious.
+When using different (a priori) source terms, large differences in ash load magnitude can be observed.
+Using the same a posteriori source term generates simulations with similar magnitudes of ash load and similar location of ash in the models, but some differences in ash load and details in plume shapes are obvious.
 If models were forced by meteorological forecasts (instead of analyses), larger differences in plume location and ash load can be expected.